Yashwardhan-Panwar/QR-Menu/README.md

 ## Open in Browser

-Simply open index.html in your browser to run the app.
+Simply open each .html in your browser to run the app.

 ---